aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/add-table-to-word-document/_index.md

 - [EndTable](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/endtable)
 - Writeln

-The following code example shows how to add a table to a document:
+The following code example demonstrates how to add a table to a document:

 {{< highlight csharp >}}
 Document doc = new Document();